 Small business vs. big business — which typically creates more jobs?

-This is the question policymakers and experts are asking as they look for a way to lower unemployment number and put people back to work.
+This is the question policymakers and experts are asking as they look for a way to lower unemployment numbers.
 Researchers have different opinions on whether small businesses, startups, or large companies are to thank for creating the most jobs.

 The Case For Small Business